-How sad is that?
+How sad is that?!
 To be honest, I had accepted it, and I was happy to avoid facing my fear.
+I had removed all height-related adventures from my adrenaline bucket list.
 Until the day I realised I could find the strength to overcome it.

 Feeling sick and helpless, I curled up to seek comfort.
 But on another hand, it made no sense to stay there.
-I had to move.
+So I had to move.
 I wanted to.
 And it happened.
-I managed to get up and went back by myself to the start of the bridge without further drama.
+After a while, I managed to get up and went back by myself to the start of the bridge without further drama.

 It was the first time I won the mind fight against my phobia.
 And I made sure more times followed.

 I learnt about my fear of heights

 My first tip to overcome your fear of heights is to understand it better.